Lichos17/todolist-localstorage/README.md

 ## Resources

 The frontend is made by Angela Yu from the App Brewery.
-We used this frontend in his course [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+We used this frontend in her course [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).